Top 50 Best Stamped Concrete Patio Ideas – Outdoor Space Designs

-Whether its basking in the sun or enjoying a cold drink with your friends, your patio is the ultimate destination when it comes to summertime pleasures–all the more reason to take a second look before stepping onto that sacred terrace.
+Whether it’s basking in the sun or enjoying a cold drink with your friends, your patio or outdoor living space is the ultimate destination when it comes to summertime pleasures — all the more reason to take a second look before stepping onto that sacred terrace.

-We don’t often equate concrete with cutting-edge landscaping, but the stamped designs of today have thankfully proven the skeptical homeowner wrong.
-Combining the beauty of indoor flooring with unmatched outdoor durability, stamped concrete elevates the industrial material to design-savvy standards thanks to its high end appearance and equally attractive price tag.
+We don’t often equate concrete with cutting-edge landscaping, but the stamped concrete designs of today have thankfully proven the skeptical homeowner wrong.
+Combining the beauty of indoor flooring with unmatched outdoor durability, stamped concrete elevates the industrial material to design-savvy standards thanks to its high-end appearance and equally attractive price tag.

 Stamped Concrete Patio Ideas

-This wooden textured stamped concrete patio design is highly sophisticated and beautifully complements the lush green surrounding it.
-Wooden planks were used to stamp the concrete to create the parquet floor appearance.
+This is highly sophisticated and beautifully complements the lush green surrounding it.
+Wooden planks were used to stamp the to create the parquet floor appearance.

-It’s back to the stone-age 21st century style with this stamped concrete patio floor design.
-The set-up looks cool for summer gatherings.
-By adding a fire pit, this patio arrangement can easily transition into a spacious winter retreat.
+It’s back to the floor .
+The setup looks cool for summer gatherings.
+By adding a Age 21st century style with this fire pit, this can easily transition into a spacious winter retreat.

-Amazing how stamped concrete is so versatile that it can flawlessly imitate honey-combed shaped wood or even tiles.
-The featured dark hued grout work make the stamped concrete pattern more noticeable.
+Amazing how is so versatile that it can flawlessly imitate a honeycomb in what looks like wood stamped.
+The featured dark-hued grout work makes the more noticeable.

-Who says that water and stamped concrete don’t mix?
-The Zen like patio design is surrounded by beautiful shrubbery and slate rocks with flowing water creating a tranquil ambiance.
+Who says that water and don’t mix?
+The Zen-like is surrounded by beautiful shrubbery and rocks with flowing water, creating a tranquil ambiance.

-A rust colored tinted ashlar slate pattern and textured undertones is a fabulous backyard focal point.
-Curved edging adorned with plenty of small stones gives this patio design a down to earth appeal.
+A rust-colored tinted and textured undertones are a fabulous backyard focal point.
+Curved edging adorned with plenty of small stones gives this a down-to-earth appeal.

-A show of superb flagstone stamped concrete design dipped in a soft brown stain takes skill.
+A show of superb dipped in a soft brown stain takes skill.
 The look is striking.
-This random stamped concrete patio has a Greek type allure with an adorned pool and azure waters begging you to take a dip.
+This random has a Greek-type allure with an adorned pool and azure waters begging you to take a dip.

-An aerial view is the best way to appreciate the beauty this patio design has to offer.
-What really makes it so unique is the curved design balanced by two separate circular points mimicking the form of a pair of chic eyeglasses.
-The rock edging and greenery adds a fabulous finishing touch to the ambient.
+An aerial view is the best way to appreciate the beauty this has to offer.
+What really makes it so unique is the curved balanced by two separate circular points mimicking the form of a pair of chic eyeglasses.
+The rock edging and greenery add a fabulous finishing touch to the ambiance.

 How Much Does It Cost to Put in a Stamped Concrete Patio?

-Stamped concrete is a cosmetic technique that involves imprinting, or stamping, a pattern onto newly laid concrete with huge polyurethane stamps and adding color, if desired, afterwards.
-Homeowners usually install stamped concrete to make their patio, pathway, driveway, or hardscape area around their pool more attractive.
+Stamped concrete is a cosmetic technique that involves imprinting or stamping a pattern onto newly laid concrete with huge polyurethane stamps and adding color, if desired, afterward.
+Aside from patios, homeowners usually install a stamped concrete driveway, walkway, or pool deck.
 Stamped concrete flooring can also be installed inside your home.

-Using concrete as a means of enhancing the exterior or interior of your home is a budget friendly alternative to other building materials like brick or slate.
+Using concrete to enhance the exterior or interior of your home is a budget-friendly alternative to other building or patio materials like brick or slate.
 Though cost is a clear concern, other factors are also important.
 So what would it cost to install a stamped concrete patio?

-The entire cost of adding a stamped concrete patio to your home’s patio will depend on the design you select and other extras like color.
+The entire cost of adding a stamped concrete patio to your home will depend on the design you select and other extras like color.
 A standard job with no-frills will cost roughly $8 to $12 per square foot.
 However, costs can vary if you select a more intricate design.